Hereford College of Arts: Courses

 Diploma/Extended Diploma in Performing Arts.
 The college added a new Digital Media Level 3 Diploma/Extended Diploma to its line up in 2020.
 The college also runs a Level 3 Foundation Diploma in Art & Design aimed at post-18 year olds.
 Most of HCA's post-16 courses are based at its Folly Lane campus.
+As of 2026, the college now also offers a Level 3 Fashion, Business and Retail Course.